ElenaBusch1/FrequentistFramework/README.md

 This is a frequentist statistical analysis framework based on: https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/XmlAnaWSBuilder

+You can also see the slides in the _docs/_ directory.

 # Install - This follows the README of the XmlAnaWSBuilder and quickFit
 ```
 setupATLAS